cmsc330spring24/cmsc330spring24/projects/project5.md

 ## Part (A): AST optimization

+### What even is optimization?
+To dive into optimization we first need to understand the difference between *compiletime* and *runtime*.
+In compiled languages such as OCaml, the compilation stage will use a lexer to tokenize the input, and a parser to parse those tokens into an AST.
+This AST is encoded in some sort of executable format.
+During runtime, the AST will be evaluated using the inputs given to the program.

+Suppose I have a program P as follows: `print(1 + 2)` When I compile this program, I will end up with an AST such as `Print( Binop( Add, Int 1, Int 2 ) )` Then, **every time** I run this program, the evaluator will need to add 1 and 2, and then print the result.

+> Well that seems kinda silly, the result of the addition will **always be the same** I agree, it doesnt depend on any external inputs.
+So lets Optimize it.

+The goal of Optimization is to take in an AST, and output an *eqivalent* AST that hopefully involves less calculations.
+An optimized version of P would be something like P' = `Print( Int 3 )` Every time we run P', it immediately prints out 3 without needing to do any calculation.

+> Well this is great, why dont we do it for all expressions!
+Erm.
+Some expressions rely on values not known at *compiletime* such as `Print( 2 + 3 + GetInt() )` We can optimize the result of `2 + 3`, but since we do not know what Int will be given, we can not determine this during *compiletime*, and we need to rely on the evaluator to finish the computation during *runtime*
+Optimized result: `Print( Binop( Add, Int 5, GetInt ) )`

+> Yippee now we have more efficient AST's that require less computation every time we run them!

+### Now on to the project:

 In the first part of this project, you will implement a function `optimize : expr environment -> expr -> expr`,  which can partially evaluate and simplify the AST, using the following optimizations:

 ### Constant folding